 White cornmeal is used in most Southern cornbreads, but we could not find any here in California, so we used yellow cornmeal.
 If you can find white cornmeal, by all means use it.

-2 cups cornmeal OR 1 1/2 cups cornmeal and 1/2 cup flour
+2 cups cornmeal OR 1 1/2 cups cornmeal and 1/2 cup all-purpose flour

 1 teaspoon salt

 1 1/4 cups buttermilk

-- 6 Tbsp unsalted butter, melted
+6 tablespoons unsalted butter, melted

 When the oven is hot, take out the skillet (carefully, as the handle will be hot!).
 Add the cornbread batter and make sure it is evenly distributed in the skillet.

 To avoid burning your hand because you've forgotten the pan is hot, I recommend placing a pot holder on the pan's handle while the cornbread is resting, or cooling the handle down a bit with an ice cube.